-The Board held its annual development event in September 2022, which was attended in person by Board members and members of the Strategic Leadership Team (SLT).
-One of the main focuses of this event was to continue the process of developing the Strategic Plan in line with the UHI Strategic Plan and the impact of the UHI curriculum review respectively.
-Members also reviewed and discussed the Risk Register and Risk Appetite, including next steps.
+The Board held its annual development event on 10 November 2023, which was attended in person by Board members and members of the Strategic Leadership Team (SLT).
+One of the main focuses of this event was to discuss the Financial Recovery Plan.
+Members also welcomed Aimee Cuthbert, HISA, who presented the Board of Management project and explained the student member action plan.
+This was well received, with those in attendance supportive of the project.

 The College has an independent Clerk to the Board to support the work of the Board of Management.
-The former Clerk to the Board retired in December 2022 and a new Clerk was appointed with effect from 23 January 2023.
-Throughout the session 2022/23 the Clerk to the Board continued to support the SLT and the Board with continuous communication on both sides.
+A new Clerk was appointed with effect from 23 January 2023.
+Throughout 2023/24 the Clerk to the Board continued to support the SLT and the Board with continuous communication on both sides.
 This continues to work well with actions arising from Board and Committee meetings being acted upon in a timely manner.